alexisxmartinez/students_health_sql/README.md

 ---

 This project provides valuable insights into the mental health of international students at a Japanese university.
 By analyzing the data using SQL, we were able to explore the impact of studying in a different country and the role of the length of stay.
 Feel free to explore the queries and findings to deepen your understanding of the subject matter.

-🌟 Have fun exploring and analyzing the data!
-If you have any questions or feedback, please don't hesitate to reach out.